khushaljethava/khushaljethava.github.io/_posts/2025-04-05-QR-code-using-Python.md

 categories: [Python]
 tags: [python]
 image:
-  path: /commons/A Beginner's Guide to Generating QR Code using Python.png
+  path: /commons/A Beginner's Guide to Generating QR Code using Python.webp
   alt: A Beginner's Guide to Generating QR Code using Python
 ---